-This is a history-related course with the goal to introduce the student to basic history.
+Course Objectives: This is a history-related course with the goal to introduce the student to basic history.
 Students will be presented with material, which will give them a broad base of understanding of their nation history.
 Contemporary issues will also be discussed as well as the history of nations changes which have occurred over the past one hundred years.

-- Upon completion of this subject the students will be able to: - Learn about the historical revolutions that led to freedom - Understand the great works and study what steps their leaders had taken to free the nation - The aims and goals of establishing a Muslim state - What reform their leaders have made to develop the state
+Upon completion of this subject the students will be able to learn about the historical revolutions that led to freedom, understand the great works and study what steps their leaders had taken to free the nation, the aims and goals of establishing a Muslim state and what reform their leaders